You can enable a unique Portfolio content type to help organize your portfolio projects in a special section of your dashboard.

 While you’re here, you can also specify the maximum number of portfolio projects you want your site to display on portfolio archive pages and templates in the field just below the “Portfolio Projects” checkbox.
 This setting is separate from the number of posts you want to display on your blog or in your RSS feed.

 After you’ve enabled portfolio support, make sure to save your changes at the bottom of the page.

 After the portfolio content type has been activated on your site, you can manage your projects under the new Portfolio menu item in the sidebar.

 Similar to the way you add new blog posts, you can add a new project under Portfolio → Add New.
 Portfolio projects are ordered by the date they’re created, with the most recent project displayed first.
-Adding a Featured Image to each project is highly recommended, and lets themes and the portfolio shortcode display your projects in a more visual manner.
+Adding a Featured Image and Custom Excerpt to each project is highly recommended, as it lets themes and the portfolio shortcode display your projects in a more visual manner.
 Each project’s featured image is also displayed in the Portfolio → All Projects list.

 Along with the Portfolio content type, there are two ways of categorizing your projects: Project Types (similar to Categories) and Project Tags (similar to Tags).
 These are available in the Portfolio menu item and on the Edit Project page.